 GeoIP isn't the only way a localized website can determine a visitor's geolocation.
 Another common method for detecting location is using browser location.
 Your browser can determine the geographical location of your computer using GPS, WiFi positioning, cell network positioning, and other methods.
 Whenever you see a pop-up asking for permission to share your location, the website you're visiting has requested those geographical location details from your browser.

 Google in Saudi Arabia

-Why should you test your website from different countries?
+Why test your website